 for the first time allows charter schools in Kentucky.
 Gov. Matt Bevin signed

 the bill March 21, 2017.
-It becomes effective 90 days after the final day of the legislative session, which is sometime around June 30, 2017.
+It became effective at the end of June 2017.
 A link to the laws establishing charter schools and outlining funding provisions can be found in the right column on this page.

 - one parent of a school-aged child;